 3. Jennifer explains how the lettering master for pad printing is created and shows it in action.
+What's Neat | 4

 4. While assembling a salt van (boxcar), Jennifer shows there can be more to it than just putting the parts together.
 Tehachapi Loop from above with Steven M. Conroy